 What I enjoy most about the programme is being able to learn the theory and reasoning behind our practice and then put that knowledge to use, improving the care experience for women.

-Midwives work in partnership with women and their families to provide care and support during pregnancy and childbirth.
-Using their evidence-based knowledge, midwives offer women the information and guidance to enable them to make informed choices regarding their care provision.
+Using their evidence-based knowledge, midwives offer women information and guidance to enable them to make informed choices regarding their care provision.

 Our programme allows you to develop a responsive attitude to the needs of childbearing women and their families, reflected in your capacity to assess these needs, make judgements and plan, implement and evaluate care.